ganesshkumar/obsidian-plugins-stats-ui/posts/2025-01-26-weekly-plugin-updates.md

 ---
 title: Obsidian Plugin Updates 2025-01-19 to 2025-01-25
-description: "new obsidian plugins from 2025-01-19 to 2025-01-25 - ShaahMaat-md, Sentinel, Boardgame Search, Keep the Rhythm, Easy Test, Hanko, Clipper Catalog, Frontmatter Markdown Links, pycalc, Note Annotations"
+description: 'new obsidian plugins from 2025-01-19 to 2025-01-25 - ShaahMaat-md, Sentinel, Boardgame Search, Keep the Rhythm, Easy Test, Hanko, Clipper Catalog, Frontmatter Markdown Links, pycalc, Note Annotations'
 excerpt: There are 10 new plugins and 89 plugin updates in the last one week's time.
-publishedDate: "2025-01-26"
+publishedDate: '2025-01-26'
-modifiedDate: "2025-01-26"
+modifiedDate: '2025-01-26'
 tags:
   - weekly-plugin-updates
 ---